Nicotinic agonist: Structure-activity relationships: α7 nAChR agonists

-The search for selective and potent α7 nAChR agonists has produced a series of compounds that have good potential as drug candidates.
-One such search produced SEN12333/WAY-317538 among other compounds that have desirable pharmacokinetic profiles and are selective of α7 nAChRs over α1, α3 and α4β2 nAChRs.
-Structure activity relationships for these compounds have been proposed.
-The optimal pharmacophore of α7 nAChR agonist is made of three parts.
-There is a basic moiety connected to a carbon chain linked to an aromatic moiety by an amide bridge.
+The search for selective and potent α7 nAChR agonists has produced a number of potential drug candidates; i.e., SEN12333/WAY-317538, and other compounds with desirable pharmacokinetic profiles, for which structure-activity relationships have been proposed, show selectivity for α7 nAChRs (versus α1, α3 and α4β2 nAChRs).

+The optimal pharmacophore of α7 nAChR agonist comprises a basic moiety attached via a carbon chain linked via an amide bridge to an aromatic moiety.
 The amide bridge can be inverted without affecting the potency of the agonist.
-A biaryl group shows more potency than a monoaryl group as the aromatic moiety and substitution at position 2 on the later aryl group will further increase the potency.
-Potency is higher for agonists with H+ donor/acceptor on the later aryl group on the biaryl group.
-A high number of hydrogen bond acceptors could decrease permeability across the blood–brain barrier (BBB) due to the polar surface area and needs to be taken into account when designing agonists to target α7 nAChRs.
+Biaryl groups show more potency than monoaryl groups due to the presence of and aromatic moiety and biaryl aryl group substitution at position 2; potency is higher for agonists with an H+ donor/acceptor on the biaryl aryl group.
+Higher numbers of hydrogen bond acceptors likely decrease permeability across the blood–brain barrier (BBB) due to the polar surface area, and need to be taken into account when designing agonists targeting α7 nAChRs.

-Various cyclic amine groups can act as the basic moiety and potency stays relatively unchanged for example aryl piperazine, piperidine and morpholine.
-An acyclic tertiary amine is tolerated as the basic moiety but larger steric groups are less tolerated.
+Various cyclic amine groups - for example aryl piperazine, piperidine and morpholine - can be used as the basic moiety, while having limited affect on agonist potency.
+Acyclic tertiary amines are well sufficient as basic moieties, however larger groups negatively affect tolerability due to their sterics.

-Many derivatives of quinuclidine such as quinuclidine amide are known to be α7 nAChR agonists.
-SAR studies for quinuclidine amide have identified factors that are affecting the potency and affinity of these agonists.
-Para substitution on the quinuclidine ring and the 3-(R) configuration in the stereochemistry is favored.
+Many derivatives of quinuclidine - such as quinuclidine amide - are known to be α7 nAChR agonists.
+SAR studies for quinuclidine amide have identified factors affecting potency and affinity of these agonists.
+Para-substitution of the quinuclidine ring, and a 3-(R) stereochemical configuration are favored.
 Enhanced activity is observed when a 5 membered ring is fused to aromatic moiety.
-Further enhancement is seen when the fused ring is able to supply electron resonance to the amide carbonyl whereas the activity will diminish when the fused ring contains a hydrogen bond donating atom.
-The rigidity of quinuclidine and the orthogonal orientation of the nitrogen bridge in relations to the amide carbonyl group is presumed important for the optimal binding.
-The stability of some of the more potent quinuclidine amide derivatives in rat in vitro models have been low however by adding a methyl group to position 2 on the quinuclidine ring the stability has increased greatly.
+Further enhancement can be achieved if the fused ring supplies electron resonance to the amide carbonyl, whereas activity is diminished if the ring contains hydrogen-bond donors.

+The rigidity of quinuclidine and orthogonality of the nitrogen bridge relative to the amide carbonyl has been proposed as important for optimal binding.
+The stability of quinuclidine amide - a more potent derivative - in rat in vitro models were low, however, the addition of a methyl group to position 2 on the quinuclidine ring significantly increased its stability.